jvde-github/AIS-catcher-docs/docs/what-is-new.md

 ## Edge Version Features

 ### Offline Maps
+- Support for offline maps in mbtiles format in the Web Viewer
   ```bash
    # include an offline map in mbtiles format
   AIS-catcher -N 8100 MBTILES map.mbtiles
   # or as overlay
   AIS-catcher -N 8100 MBOVERLAY map.mbtiles
   ```
+- Debian packages now support RTL SDR V4 (the RTL-SDR library is build from source and statically linked into the executable)

+## AIS-catcher for Android

+- Option to auto start decoding when USB device is connected when starting the App
+- Option to launch a webviewer available at a specified port

 ## Version 0.61